NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Sleepless Suns Star.md

 Choose two ability boosts.
 One must be to **Wisdom** or **Charisma**, and one is a free ability boost.

 You're trained in the Society, plus either Gladiatorial Lore or Genealogy Lore.
 You gain a +1 circumstance bonus to Deception, Diplomacy, and Intimidation checks to [[Actions/Interact|Interact]] with members of the Sleepless Suns and residents of the Foreign Quarter.
-You gain the [[Feats/Multilingual|Multilingual]] skill feat.
+You gain the [[Multilingual|Multilingual]] skill feat.

 *Source: Pathfinder: Agents of Edgewatch Player's Guide* *OGL*